amallianadhiaratna/company-rooms-reservation/README.md

 ## How to use APIs

-Once you run the server, you can go to `http://localhost:8000` and you will see the swagger API
+Once you run the server, you will see the swagger API page

 <p align="center">
     <img src="docs/page1.png"/>